anassfresco/portfilio/README.md

 # Interactive-Portfolio

 ## A Resposive and attractive portfolio for Developers 🔥
-A clean, beautiful and responsive portfolio templete with using only HTML and css.
+A clean, beautiful and responsive portfolio templete with using  HTML and css and js.

-Later on add some javascript for animation and designing. visit the website [here.](https://anassfresco.github.io/portfilio/)
+visit the website [here.](https://anassfresco.github.io/portfilio/)